Send download link to:

-Print-on-demand (POD) is a printing technology and business process in which new copies of a book (or other document) are not printed until an order has been received, and only the number of copies required by that order, are printed.
-So if an order for one book is received, only one book is printed.
-However, the term is frequently used by printers offering small print runs or books run off a digital press.
+Print-on-demand (POD) is a printing workflow process in which a book is not printed until an order for it has been received, and only the number of copies actually ordered are printed.
+So, if an order for just one book is received, only one book is printed.
+This scenario is typically referred to as Book-of-One (Bo1) print-on-demand.

 Many distribution platforms, such as Amazon and IngramSpark, offer print-on-demand services.
 Book purchases made via online shopping are forwarded directly to the print manufacturer, who then prints and delivers the books ordered.